gsantucci90/astro_api/README.md

 ```

 ## API Documentation
 The API is documented using Swagger.
-To view the interactive documentation, navigate to:
+To view the interactive documentation, run the development server and navigate to:
 http://127.0.0.1:8000/swagger/